Save up to 25%… Shop Our Birthday Sale Now!

 Where does this weird mushroom grow?

-These weird mushrooms can be found growing on tree branches throughout Asia, Europe, Australia, and North America.
+These unique-looking mushrooms can be found growing on tree branches throughout Asia, Europe, Australia, and North America.

 What’s unique about this mushroom?

-Bioluminescent is used to describe 80 species of mushrooms that glow in the dark.
-These weird mushrooms contain molecules called luciferins that light up like a glowstick when combined with an enzyme and oxygen.
+There are over 80 species of bioluminescent mushrooms that glow in the dark.
+These peculiar mushrooms contain molecules called ‘luciferins’ that light up like a glowstick when combined with an enzyme and oxygen.

 Bioluminescent weird mushrooms